bbarcelollull/EuroSea_subTask_2.3.1/README.md

 * _Where?_<br>
 The analysis  focuses on two regions of interest: **(i) the western Mediterranean Sea and (ii) the Subpolar North West Atlantic**.
 In the western Mediterranean Sea, the target area is located within a swath of SWOT, while in the North West Atlantic the region of study includes a crossover of  SWOT during the fast-sampling phase.

+## Report with the full analysis

+The full analysis will be published soon in D2.3 at the [EuroSea website](https://eurosea.eu/).

 ## The codes: